-Founded in 2001 by Katrin Bellinger, the Tavolozza Foundation is a non-profit, charitable organisation based in Munich.
+Founded in 2001 by Katrin Bellinger, the Tavolozza Foundation is a non-profit, charitable organisation based near Munich, Germany.
 Named Tavolozza, the Italian word for palette, the flat surface on which a painter arranges and mixes paints, the Foundation offers a range of support to museums, galleries and other cultural and educational institutions.
 This includes providing funding for exhibitions, acquisitions, scholarly publications as well as special projects such as conferences and study days.

 The Foundation is particularly interested in furthering research into the theme of the artist at work and promoting it internationally through educational initiatives.
-Works encompassing that precise subject form the core of the Katrin Bellinger collection, which is also administered by the Foundation (see under Collection).
+Works encompassing that precise subject form the core of the Katrin Bellinger collection, which is also administered by the Foundation (see www.katrinbellingercollection.com).

 For information on applying for grants, please e-mail [email protected]

 The Tavolozza Foundation aims to make works on paper more accessible to the public hoping to heighten awareness of the medium.
 To this end it offers a range of support to museums, galleries, and other cultural and educational institutions, including providing funding for exhibitions, acquisitions, scholarly publications as well as special projects such as conferences and study days.
 Digitisation of collections of works on paper with the aim of making them available online to a wider public is another area of support.
 The Foundation is particularly interested in research furthering understanding around the artistic process relating to the theme of ‘The Artist at Work’.